Installing the apps#

 The apps can also be installed from the command line.
 If you have issues with the first installation method (e.g. your computer’s security settings are preventing the installer from running), you can use this method as a backup.

-Launching ECODATA-Prepare from the terminal#
+Launching ECODATA from the command line#

 python -m ecodata.app

-A window will open on your default web browser, showing the main app gallery page (the apps are running locally at localhost:5006).
+).
 There may be a short wait the first time you launch the apps, or the first time you launch after an update.

 Keep the terminal application you used to launch the program open while running the app.
 To shut down the apps, close the terminal that you used for launching.